hove-io/navitia/documentation/slate/CONTRIBUTING.md

 ## Preview changes

-Once some changes has be done, Slate needs to build HTML sources from Markdown files.
+Once some changes has been done, Slate needs to build HTML sources from Markdown files.

 First, check that Slate dependencies are installed: